mikeerickson/node-express-api/README.md

 # Building a RESTful API with Node, MongoDB and Express
+### Including ApiAuthentication, ApiRateLimit, Mocha Test

 Sample Node Express API application, using Express 4.0 Router and simple API router.

+## Example Application Endpoints

-Example application will allow you to work with a single endpoint `batters` which contains all batting data for MLB 2014!
+Example application will allow you to work with a variety of endpoints including:

+- `batters` which contains all batting data
+- `pitchers` which contains all pitching data
+- `teams` which contains all teams data
+- `managers` which contains all manager data

 ## Requirements